The application process for 2017-2018 will open August 1, 2017 through September 30, 2017. We accept new applications during this time only.

 - Feedback from morning reports and lectures participation

 A candidate may request letters of reference from the teaching attending on their team if they have had significant interaction with the attending.
 Additional letters can be requested from any attending with whom the candidate had significant interaction.
 It is the candidates' responsibility to obtain such letters.
-It is not the responsibility of the Committee or the Coordinator of Observers to obtain such letters.
+It is not the responsibility of the Committee or the Coordinator of observers these letter for you.

 Free parking is provided in the lower lot across from the hospital on Seymour Avenue.
 There is also parking at The Center for Cancer Care at Griffin Hospital on the corner of Seymour Ave and Division St. There is no parking allowed in the upper lot.
 This lot is strictly for patients and/or visitors of the hospital.

 Griffin Hospital does not make arrangements for lodging or rental of apartments.
-Candidates are directed to craigslist, we have had many observers have good results for accommodations.
+Candidates are directed to contacting previous observers, as we have had good results for accommodations.
 Candidates are also asked to share their email address amongst the team of each rotation month.
 Communication between each other has been very helpful with travel and/or accommodations.
+Please let us know if you would NOT like your email shared.

 We do not provide white coats, on-call gowns, stethoscope, tendon hammers etc. It is your responsibility to obtain these items on your own.
 A white lab coat or jacket is required by all observers while in the hospital.